Tron: Uprising

 Tron: Uprising is an American animated science fiction television series produced by Disney Television Animation.
 Set in the Tron fictional universe, the series takes place between the events of the films Tron (1982) and Tron: Legacy (2010).
 The series was mainly directed by Charlie Bean, who also acted as executive producer, while Justin Springer, Edward Kitsis, and Adam Horowitz served as consulting producers.
-It revolves around Beck who is a young program who becomes the skillful leader of a revolution inside the computer world of the Grid.
-His mission is to free his home and friends from the reign of the villainous Clu and his henchman General Tesler.
-Beck is trained by Tron, the greatest warrior the Grid has ever known.
+It revolves around Beck, a young program who becomes involved in an insurrection inside the computer world of the Grid.